Note

 configuration

-holds the configuration (the password line has been removed):
+holds the configuration (the password line has been removed to avoid disclosing sensitive information):

 address = 10.0.99.242